glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 if {% katex %}N{% endkatex %} is sufficiently large.
 Generalizing this result to arbitrary time shifts leads to equation {% katex %}(1){% endkatex %}.

-An important special case of the Cross Correlation is the [Autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) which is defined a the Cross
-Correlation of a time series with itself, namely,
+An important special case of the cross correlation is the autocorrelation which is defined a the cross correlation of a time series with itself,

 {% katex display %}
 r_t = \sum_{n=0}^{N-1} x_{n} x_{n+t}\ \ \ \ \ (3).
 {% endkatex %}

-Building on the interpretation of Cross Correlation the Autocorrelation is viewed as a measure of *dependence* or *similarity* of the past and future of a time series.
+Building on the interpretation of cross correlation the autocorrelation is viewed as a measure of *dependence* or *similarity* of the past and future of a time series.
 For a time lag of {% katex %}t=0{% endkatex %},

 {% katex display %}